Areas of Focus

 Developed to provide participants with a solid understanding of the important techniques and components associated with integrated supply chain planning.
 Core techniques, tools, and best practices are conveyed through the courses.
 The program is beneficial to individuals with broad planning responsibilities as well as individuals with more focused areas of concern.
 Take all 3 courses in one week!

 Must take a minimum of 4 courses and a minimum of 5.2 CEUS to earn the SDP Certificate.
-Required SDP courses include: World Class Sales and Operations Planning, Integrated Business Planning, and Supply Chain Risk Management.
-Participants may choose one of the following as their elective: Inventory Planning & Management; Tactical Decision Making in Inventory and Supply Chain Management; Demand-Driven Supply Chain Strategy; Defining and Implementing Effective Sourcing Strategies; Measuring and Managing Performance in Supply Chain and Logistics Operations; any Supply Chain Fundamentals course; or any LSCP courses.
+Required SDP courses include (Must choose a minimum of 2): World Class Sales and Operations Planning, Integrated Business Planning, and/or Supply Chain Risk Management.
+Participants may choose elective(s) from the following: Inventory Planning & Management; Tactical Decision Making in Inventory and Supply Chain Management; Demand-Driven Supply Chain Strategy; Defining and Implementing Effective Sourcing Strategies; Measuring and Managing Performance in Supply Chain and Logistics Operations; Lean Leadership for the SC Professional, any Supply Chain Fundamentals online course or any LSCP courses.

 Individuals who can manage complex supply chain projects & programs are in high demand.
 These courses help prepare students for project management certification while going beyond that – in preparing students for the complexities of managing projects in the multi-functional supply chain environment.
 Participants learn techniques to be successful in key areas such as: vendor selection and management, change management concepts, and cross-organization collaboration.